MichaelCurrin/dev-cheatsheets/cheatsheets/python/environment.md

 ## Setup

-Run this in the shell to setup the environment.
+Run this in the shell to set up the environment.

 ```sh
 FOO=bar python main.py